fxcm/sethlyons-tac_plus/README.md

 The tac_plus module relies on server settings, user, group, and ACL templates that get concatenated into a single configuration file.

 ##Limitations
-This module currently works only on FreeBSD.
+This module currently works only on FreeBSD and Debian.
 It was written with a framework in place to easily add support for additional operating systems.

 ##Contributors
 Special thanks to the following individuals for their help: